ckaarle/FindYourNGO/README.md

 ## Quick Start
 - check setup guide to get up the database
+- add Frontend/src/environments/environment.ts file with your access token for mapbox as shown below
 - run `ng build --prod --output-path ../Backend/nginx/dist` in the frontend folder to prepare the production frontend for nginx
 - (if you don't have angular externally, run `ng build --prod --output-path dist` in node service in the regular docker-compose file and move the folder to ../Backend/nginx/dist)
 - run `docker-compose -f docker-compose.prod.yml up --build --scale worker=4` to start the system in production mode